mattstabeler/toggl/README.md

-# Toggl but a but better
+# Toggl but a bit better

-I found it hard to use toggl's UI for bulk updating stuff (as a user and not an admin), so I thought i'd write my own lightweigh wrapper around their API.
+I found it hard to use toggl's UI for bulk updating stuff (as a user and not an admin), so I thought i'd write my own lightweight wrapper around their API.

 Work in progress.